-Lawyers Dedicated to the Tenacious Defense of those Charged in Michigan with Firearms Charges and Other Gun Crimes and the Advancement of Second Amendment Rights
+Lawyers Dedicated to the Tenacious Defense of Those Charged in Michigan with Firearms Charges and Other Gun Crimes and the Advancement of Second Amendment Rights

-We Can Help You
+Our Gun Charges Defense Attorneys Can Help You

-Gun Crimes Penalties
+Gun Charges and Criminal Penalties

 Carrying a Concealed Weapon (AKA Illegal Possession of a Gun or CCW)

-Illegal Sale, Purchase or Possession of a Firearm by a Felon
+Illegal Sale, Purchase, or Possession of a Firearm by a Felon